robenkleene/prism/CONTRIBUTING.md

-# Notes on contributing to delta
+# Notes on contributing to prism

-First off, thank you for considering contributing to delta.
+First off, thank you for considering contributing to prism.

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.